Ask an Expert: Evolving Healthcare Solutions for the Road Ahead

 The future will be very interesting.
 All signs point to a major push to near-shore manufacturing of critical medical supplies.

 Also, not insignificantly, there will likely be an increasing government role in the months ahead.
-The federal government will strive to ensure that there is a domestic source for critical Personal protective equipment (PPE) through contracts with manufacturers, or through incentives.
-This will extend to the manufacturing of critical drugs including vaccines.
+For instance, Canada’s Essential Services Contingency Reserve (ESCR), provides eligible businesses and organizations with access to personal protective equipment (PPE) and critical supplies to address urgent needs.
+This governmental role will likely extend to the manufacturing of critical medical devices and drugs including vaccines.

 All of these changes will require highly customized healthcare solutions that reflect each customer’s unique needs.